 The card launched in September 2020 as a replacement to the original Chase Freedom Card, which is no longer open for applications.
 But these bonus categories are also available to anyone who still holds the original Freedom card.

 If you’re after more Chase Ultimate Rewards points instead of cashback, you’re in luck.
-If you hold a Chase Sapphire Preferred or a Chase Sapphire Reserve credit card, the cashback earned from the Freedom cards can be moved into your Ultimate Rewards points balance.
-Every cent of cashback you earn can get you 1 Chase point.
+So long as you hold a Chase Sapphire Preferred® Card or a Chase Sapphire Reserve® credit card, the cashback earned from the Freedom cards can be moved into your Ultimate Rewards points balance.
+Every cent of cashback gets you 1 Chase point.

 That means you can effectively earn 5x Ultimate Rewards per dollar spent on the bonus categories from the Freedom Flex card.
 That’s a great deal: It’s what makes the Chase Freedom Flex card the perfect complement to the Sapphire credit cards, as you’ll earn more on these bonus categories (and others) than you would by simply swiping your Sapphire card.